Strauss Zelnick: Career

 Strauss Zelnick served as Chairman of the Board of the Entertainment Software Association (ESA) from July 2014 to July 2017.
 As of 2025, he is no longer listed as a board member of either the ESA or the Entertainment Software Rating Board (ESRB).

 Zelnick was appointed to the board of CBS Corporation in 2018.

 In 2021, ZMC purchased a controlling interest in The Second City, a Chicago-based comedy troupe.

 Personal life

 Zelnick is Jewish.
 He has four sisters: Karen Davis, Beth Kaufman, Marci Zelnick Rodriguez, and Laurie Zelnick.
 His brother, Carl D. Zelnick, died in 1995.
-Zelnick married Wendy J. Belzberg (the daughter of Samuel Belzberg) in January 1990; their engagement was announced by Belzberg's parents in December 1989.
-They have two sons and a daughter; Cooper, Lucas, and Leigh.
+Zelnick married Wendy J. Belzberg, the daughter of Samuel Belzberg, in January 1990; their engagement was announced by Belzberg's parents in December 1989.
+They have two sons and a daughter.